The Confident Eater

 Having that worry is not okay and can also lead to inadvertent unhealthy feeding practices.

 Often when a child is checked out, they are tracking on their own growth curve.
-I know that I had ongoing heated debates over my second child as he was 95th percentile for height but only 5th percentile for weight.
+I had ongoing heated debates with the health nurse over my second child as he was 95th percentile for height but only 5th percentile for weight.

-My son was born a little early and super skinny and although he breast fed well, he was always tall but very slim.
+My son was born early, super skinny and although he breast fed well, he was always tall but very slim.
 His weight didn’t please the health nurse as it was 5th percentile (but then someone has to be) but it did track nicely along his own path.

 My fussy eater is not putting on weight, what can I do?, Judith Yeabsley|Fussy Eating NZ, skinny baby, #putonweightforfussyeaters, #putonweightforpickyeaters, #helpaddingfoodsfussyeating, #helpfortoddlerfussyeaters, #helpfortoddlerpickyeaters, #helpaddingfoodforpickyeaters, #theconfidenteater, #fussyeatingNZ, #pickyeatingNZ #helpforpickyeaters, #helpforpickyeating, #recipespickyeaterswilleat, #recipesfussyeaterswilleat #winnerwinnerIeatdinner, #Recipesforpickyeaters, #Foodforpickyeaters, #wellington, #NZ, #judithyeabsley, #helpforfussyeating, #helpforfussyeaters, #fussyeater, #fussyeating, #pickyeater, #pickyeating, #supportforpickyeaters, #creatingconfidenteaters, #newfoods, #bookforpickyeaters, #thepickypack, #funfoodsforpickyeaters, #funfoodsdforfussyeaters

-However, if our child does need additional calories and they are picky there are some strategies to support them:
+However, if your child does need additional calories and they are not eating widely and well, there are some strategies to support them:

 Strategies for weight gain for fussy eaters

-1. No pressure – the first instinct when we have a child who doesn’t eat very much is to push them to eat more.
-Although this seems logical, it can often backfire and especially if we have a hesitant eater.
+1. No pressure – the first instinct when you have a child who doesn’t eat very much is to push them to eat more.
+Although this seems logical, it can often backfire and particularly if you have a hesitant eater.

-Food and feeding got to be miserable for everyone and the outcome was that her daughter began to eat less, not more.
+Food and feeding got to be miserable for everyone and the strategy backfired as her daughter began to eat less, not more.

 My fussy eater is not putting on weight, what can I do?, Judith Yeabsley|Fussy Eating NZ, schedule, #putonweightforfussyeaters, #putonweightforpickyeaters, #helpaddingfoodsfussyeating, #helpfortoddlerfussyeaters, #helpfortoddlerpickyeaters, #helpaddingfoodforpickyeaters, #theconfidenteater, #fussyeatingNZ, #pickyeatingNZ #helpforpickyeaters, #helpforpickyeating, #recipespickyeaterswilleat, #recipesfussyeaterswilleat #winnerwinnerIeatdinner, #Recipesforpickyeaters, #Foodforpickyeaters, #wellington, #NZ, #judithyeabsley, #helpforfussyeating, #helpforfussyeaters, #fussyeater, #fussyeating, #pickyeater, #pickyeating, #supportforpickyeaters, #creatingconfidenteaters, #newfoods, #bookforpickyeaters, #thepickypack, #funfoodsforpickyeaters, #funfoodsdforfussyeaters